DW-Scientist/covid_journey_germany/README.md

 3. A pics directory
 This directory just contains the pictures which I extracted from the Jupyter Notebook to put them into the medium article.

+4. A `requirements.txt` file
+This file contains all the packages you need to run this Notebook on your local machine.
+Just use the following `pip` to install the packages in you virtual in environment: `pip install -r requirements.txt`